Reinforcement Learning of CPG-regulated Locomotion Controller for a Soft Snake Robot: Introduction

-\item \textbf{Improve reward density with potential field function:} We newly introduce a potential-field-based reward shaping to accelerate the learning convergence. \item \textbf{Comprehensive Sim-to-real tests and analysis: } We added new experiments comparing the learning efficiency and adaptability of the policy between the proposed method and vanilla PPO.
-Based on the experimental result for both simulation and reality, we show that our soft snake robot equipped with a properly designed “vertebrate” (the CPG system) can be more easily controlled by the RL agent.
-Our approach also achieves more reliable locomotion performance under various goal-reaching locomotion tasks that are unseen during the training process. \end{itemize}
+\item \textbf{Improve reward density with potential field function:} We newly introduce a potential-field-based reward shaping to accelerate the learning process. \item \textbf{Comprehensive sim-to-real tests and analysis: } We added new experiments comparing the learning efficiency and adaptability of the policy between the proposed method and vanilla Proximal Policy Optimization (PPO) \cite{schulman2017proximal}.
+Based on the experimental results for both simulation and reality, we show that our soft snake robot equipped with a properly designed “vertebrate” (the CPG system) can be more easily controlled by the RL agent.
+Our approach also achieves more reliable locomotion performance under various goal-reaching locomotion tasks that are unseen during the training process.